preeves-splunk/pla1750b/module_2/Module 2 FS-S3.md

 ![Splunk Cloud with results from search shown](https://github.com/preeves-splunk/pla1750b/blob/main/module_2/3_7.png?raw=true)

 Again, in the real world, you would export these results and send them to the SOC for further investigation.

+That's it!
+In this task, you were able to help the SOC in their investigation by searching data in an Amazon S3 bucket using Splunk without ingesting any data.